What is Sports Performance Anxiety

 The athlete is worried about making a mistake and so they experience intense feelings of anxiety.
 But the more anxiety they feel, the more they want to avoid the situation, so they end up sabotaging themselves (performing poorly), which then ends up making their anxiety worse.

-Looking over the three factors that make up sports performance anxiety outlined above, what would you guess is the number one cause of the anxiety in the first place?
+Looking over the three factors that make up sports performance anxiety outlined above, what would you guess is the number one cause of sports performance anxiety in the first place?

 When you go into a game worried about what's going to happen, your mind is focused on the future.
-Instead of having your attention centered on what's going on in the moment, it has traveled onto what you don't want to have happen.
+Instead of having your attention centered on what's happening in the moment, it has traveled onto what you don't want to have happen.

-I was working with a basketball player who was dealing with a lot of sports performance anxiety.
-His was caused by the thoughts he had before going into the game about not wanting to embarrass himself.
+Let’s go back to the basketball player I mentioned earlier who was dealing with a lot of sports performance anxiety.
+His anxiety was caused by the thoughts he had before the game about not wanting to embarrass himself.

 Another example is from a softball player who focused on not wanting to get out.
 She worried about getting benched and what coach was going to think and how she couldn't get out again and needed to get a hit.